sara-soomro/Project/README.md

 # Walmart Customer Analysis 🚀

 ## 📖 Project Overview
-This is the final project of the data engineering zoomcamp (https://github.com/DataTalksClub/data-engineering-zoomcamp)l As part of the project, I created a datapipeline that loads and processes data from kaggle to analyze Walmart customer purchasing behavior using transactional data.
-The data can be found here: [(https://www.kaggle.com/datasets/logiccraftbyhimanshi/walmart-customer-purchase-behavior-dataset)]
+This is the final project of the Data ZoomCamp 2025 (https://github.com/DataTalksClub/data-engineering-zoomcamp) focuses on building a robust data pipeline to process and visualize Walmart Sales Data.
+The goal is to extract  dataset from Kaggle ,  store in GCP and transform them using Spark and dbt in BigQuery, and create insightful visualizations using DataStudio Looker.

-Its an **end-to-end data pipeline** to extract, clean, store, and analyze data to derive insights about shopping trends.
+With a fully automated ETL pipeline orchestrated by Apache Airflow, the project ensures data is collected, processed, and made available for analysis seamlessly.
+The final output is a set of interactive dashboards that help analyze Walmart sales trends across different dimensions like gender and  purchase Category

 ![Project Overview](https://github.com/sara-soomro/Project/blob/main/project-overview.png?raw=true)